Geonovum/IMX-ModelMapping/contents/abstract.md

-This document speficies the IMX model mapping.
+This document specifies the IMX model mapping.
 The IMX model mapping expresses a mapping between one or more source data models, to a target data model, and is designed to be used as configuration for an IMX orchestration process.